Home

 Dress Code Depending On The Time Of Year

-The winter in Madrid is cold and the summer is very hot.
-Click here to guide to the climate in Madrid.
+The winter in Madrid is cold and the summer is hot.
+See our page on the climate in Madrid.

 Dress code in Madrid is strongly influenced by the weather.
 If you’re not used to the high temperatures of the summer, you may feel that it is already hot during April and May.
 At this time the Madrileños are still in sweaters, jackets and jeans.
 You can spot the tourists a mile off in their summer clothes.